Cantata: Bach cantatas

 Johann Sebastian Bach, almost 200 of whose cantatas survive, is a notable contributor to the genre.

 His cantatas are usually written for a baroque orchestra consisting of a string section, an oboe section, and a continuo group, timpani and brass were sometimes added on festive occasions such as Christmas or Easter.
 The vocal forces consisted of a four-part choir and soloists.
 Bach also wrote some cantatas for only one solo singer (ex.
 BWV 51).

 Graupner's cantatas

 Christoph Graupner was Hofkapellmeister at the court of Hesse-Darmstadt and provided over 1,400 cantatas during his nearly 50 years of employment there, making him the most significant contributor to the genre.
 While only a handful of Bach's cantatas contain accompanied chorales (the vocal parts are usually doubled by the instrumental parts), nearly all of Graupner's chorales feature elaborate ritornello sections.
-This is possibly due to the fact that Bach's Leipzig congregation was expected to sing along with them, but the Darmstadt court was not.
+This is possibly because Bach's Leipzig congregation was expected to sing along with them, but the Darmstadt court was not.
 Also, many of Graupner's cantatas exploit elaborate orchestral effects and use exotic instrumentation, such as chalumeau, flûte d'amour, oboe d'amore, viola d'amore, trumpets, horns and timpani.
 See: List of cantatas by Christoph Graupner.